rehanvdm/serverless-website-analytics/README.md

 You can see a LIVE DEMO [HERE](https://demo.serverless-website-analytics.com/) and read about the simulated traffic [here](https://github.com/rehanvdm/serverless-website-analytics/blob/main/docs/DEMO-TRAFFIC.md)

+## Features
+- Serverless, only pay for the AWS services you use
+- Track multiple site
+- Custom domain (use your own domain or a generic CloudFront domain)
+- Page view tracking (includes time on page)
+- Event tracking
+- Anomaly detection and alerts
+- Privacy focused, don't store any Personally Identifiable Information (PII)
+- You own your data
+- Three Dashboard authentication options; none, basic auth or AWS Cognito.
+- Tracks:
+  - Referrers
+  - Location by country and city
+  - Device type
+  - All UTM parameters
+  - Query parameters
+  - Bot detection
+- Easy integration in any JS framework through:
+  - JS/TS SDK
+  - Standalone 1-liner `<script>` import

 ## Objectives
-- Multi site
+- Serverless
-- Privacy focused, don't store any Personally Identifiable Information (PII).
+- Privacy focused
-- Low frequency of dashboard views
-- The target audience is small to medium website(s) with low to moderate page view traffic (equal or less than 10M views)
-- Lowest possible cost
+- Lowest possible cost, pay for the AWS services you use (scale to 0)
 - KISS
 - No direct server-side state
 - Low maintenance
 - Easy to deploy in your AWS account, any *region
-- Pay for what you use (scale to 0)
+- The target audience is small to medium website(s) with low to moderate page view traffic (equal or less than 10M views)

 The main objective is to keep it simple and the operational cost low, keeping true to "scale to 0" tenants of serverless, even if it goes against "best practices".